Top-rated local movers that handle Lexington to Colorado Springs moves

 - Colorado Springs’s population is about 50% greater than Lexington.

-- Colorado Springs's public transportation has a score of 3 out of 10 versus Lexington's higher score of 4.
+- Colorado Springs’s public transportation score of 3 out of 10 is lower than Lexington’s score of 4.

 - Colorado Springs is less walkable than Lexington with a score of 36 out of 100 vs Lexington’s 90 out of 100.

-- Colorado Springs has a bike-friendliness score 45 out of 100, which means it isn't as accessible to and safe for cyclists as Lexington, which has a score of 85 out of 100.
+- Colorado Springs has a bike-friendliness score of 45 out of 100, which means it isn’t as accessible or safe for cyclists as Lexington, which has a score of 85.

 - Colorado Springs’s crime rate is lower than Lexington with a score of 41.94 compared to Lexington’s 50.88.
 This means that Colorado Springs neighborhoods are safer than 41.94% of all U.S. neighborhoods, and Lexington neighborhoods are safer than 50.88%.